Basics of C++

 Comparison Operators

 Comparison operators are used to compare two values.
-They always return a boolean (true
+They always return a boolean (true/false).

 Logical Operators